aniketmarwade/Home-Automation-2021-FInal-Year-Project/README.md

 # 1. What is Home Automation?

 Wireless Home Automation system(WHAS) using IoT is a system that uses computers or mobile devices to control basic home functions and features automatically through internet from anywhere around the world.

+With this you can control home appliances anywhere in the world from your phone as well as manually from switches with real-time feedback on your app with internet or without internet.

 **Flow Chart Explaining Our Project**
 <p align="center">